 Achieving the perfect store is not a one-size-fits-all approach.
 Retailers and brands—from small start-ups to massive warehouse operations—need to tailor their strategy based on internal resources and objectives, as well as the external selling landscape.
 By leveraging tools and processes that optimize store audits, retailers and brands can shift their focus from planograms to people and create meaningful experiences and interactions that will keep shoppers coming back.

-FORM MarketX is the world’s first fully-integrated task management and image recognition platform for smarter retail execution.
+GoSpotCheck by FORM is the world’s first fully-integrated task management and image recognition platform for smarter retail execution.
 Our mobile software includes capabilities for teams to track compliance, verify execution, get insights, and optimize the in-store customer experience.
 See it all in action and create your perfect store here.